martinvelez/w32evol/README.md

 ## Installation

-Files to build w32evol.exe are included.
+The goal is to build w32evol.exe.
+You can then place/install this executable wherever you please.

-You can build under Linux and Windows.
+Files to build w32evol.exe in Windows and Linux are included.

 ### Linux (Tested on Ubuntu 11.10)